chastep/sudoku_solver/README.md

 ![Unsolved](http://upload.wikimedia.org/wikipedia/commons/thumb/f/ff/Sudoku-by-L2G-20050714.svg/250px-Sudoku-by-L2G-20050714.svg.png) ![Solved Sudoku](http://upload.wikimedia.org/wikipedia/commons/thumb/3/31/Sudoku-by-L2G-20050714_solution.svg/250px-Sudoku-by-L2G-20050714_solution.svg.png)

 In this challenge, you are presented with 15 unsolved Sudoku puzzles.
-The puzzles can be found in the `source/sudoku_puzzles.txt` file.
+The puzzles can be found in the file `sudoku_puzzles.txt`.
 Five puzzles can be solved with basic logic.
 Five require slightly more advanced logic.
 Five require educated guessing.
 A complete solution will solve all 15 puzzles.

 ## Releases